GoGoHuman/Human/README.md

-# Human Theme Framework for wordpress
+# Human Theme Framework for Wordpress

 UPDATE: We will be releasing new updated version 29th of October, stay tuned...